Skip to Content

 Related Post: Zero Waste, All Natural Bleach

 Be careful when you wring your clothes out.
 You don’t want to cause any unnecessary breakage.
-I like to press the water out gently and then lay them flat to dry on a drying rack.
+I like to press the water out gently and then lay items flat to dry on a drying rack.

 3. stretch washes: